Homemade BBQ Sauce Recipe

 - 2 tablespoons molasses

-- 1/8 teaspoon cayenne pepper optional, for extra spice
+- 1-2 pinches crushed red pepper flakes, optional, for spice

-- Store BBQ sauce for up to 2 weeks in the refrigerator or up to 3 months in the freezer.
+- Store BBQ sauce for up to 1 week in an airtight container in the refrigerator or up to 3 months in the freezer.